pipefan413/millions-of-voices/README3.txt

-As mentioned near the top of this document, remember that these being synced to "GOUT" means that they're all missing 2 frames at 47:43, although this is unlikely to be noticeable  tracks.
+As mentioned near the top of this document, remember that these being synced to "GOUT" means that they're all missing 2 frames at 47:43, although this is unlikely to be noticeable since these are commentary tracks wherein people talk over the top of the film audio anyway.

 FILE:	ROTJ_COM02_2004DVD_GOUT.ac3